datacamp-content-public/courses-dealing-with-missing-data-in-python-nancy-goel/slides/chapter_1_0c5f8c88ecf599b36dbbe2e97361d32c.md

 ```

 `@part1`
-- is used when data in considerable amount of rows is missing.
+- is used when data in considerable amount of rows is missing.{{0}}

 `@part2`